autonomio/talos/.github/ISSUE_TEMPLATE/standard_issue.md

 ---
-name: standard_issue
+name: HOW TO RAISE AN ISSUE
-about: standard issue template
+about: for all kinds of issues related with Talos

 ---